simul/Teleport/docs/protocol/video.rst

 The server must tell the client what codec is being used in the **VideoConfig** structure of the **SetupCommand**.
 For HEVC/H264, the output is made up of multiple **NAL-units** such as **picture parameters** (VPS, SPS, PPS etc.) and **video coding layers** (**VCL**) containing the compressed data of the video texture.
 Each frame has at least one **VCL** and may have **picture parameters** if the frame is an IDR frame or the video encoder is configured to send the **picture parameters** with every frame.
-The video data should be transferred in accordance with the section of the protocol outlined in :ref:`data_transfer_reference`.
+The video data should be transferred in accordance with the section of the protocol outlined in :ref:`data_transfer`.

 Recovering from Corruption